30 December 2013

 Tracklist: A) "It's a Miracle" - - B) "Love Twist"

 Single release by Culture Club and the band's fifth and final single taken from the album Colour by Numbers (Oct.
-'83).
+'83) where it follows the release of Victims (Nov.
+1983).

 The Cure "Japanese Whispers" (1983)